-The vessel is fitted with eight thrusters which helps it to reach a speed of > 12 knots.
-In its first project in 2019, which was for the company Noble energy in Leviathan Gas field in Israel, the crane completed a record lift of 15,300 Tons.
+The vessel is fitted with eight thrusters which helps it reach a speed of > 12 knots.
+In its first project in 2019, which was for the company Noble energy in the Leviathan Gas field in Israel, the crane completed a record lift of 15,300 tons.

 2. SSCV Thialf

-SSCV Thailf is a heavy lift crane ship which is used for a number of offshore conduction jobs.
+SSCV Thailf is a heavy lift crane ship that is used for a number of offshore conduction jobs.

-With a load lifting capacitance over 14,000 tons, the deepwater construction vessel is equipped with two cranes.
+With a load lifting capacitance of around 14,200 tons, the deepwater construction vessel is equipped with two cranes.

 3. Saipem 7000

-Saipem 7000 is a semi-submersible crane vessel with hosting capacity of 7000 tonnes.
+Saipem 7000 is a semi-submersible crane vessel having two revolving cranes with a hosting capacity of 7000 tonnes each.

 The crane vessel is equipped with the finest ballasting technology and thrusting system.
-The dynamically positioned vessel also has an accommodation facility for a crew of 700 people.
+The dynamically positioned vessel also has an accommodation facility for a crew of more than 700 people.

 As the name suggests, Hyundai- 10000 crane vessel has a maximum lifting capacity of 10,000 tonnes.

-The vessel was built by HHI in 2015 and currently is the largest shear-leg floating crane in the world measuring 182 meters in length, 70 meters in width and 11 meters in depth.
+The vessel was built by HHI in 2015 and currently is the largest shear-leg floating crane in the world (Cranes which is fixed and does not rotate), measuring 182 meters in length, 70 meters in width, and 11 meters in depth.

-Svanen is one of the earlier crane vessels launched in 1990 by the European Storebælt Group with a total lifting capacity of 6500 tonnes.
-It was built for help in completion of 7km long west bridge of Denmark’s great belt.
+Svanen is one of the earlier crane vessels launched in 1990 by the European Storebælt Group with a total lifting capacity of 8700 tonnes.
+It was built to help in the completion of the 7 km long west bridge of Denmark’s great belt.

-In the year 1994 and 1995 major upgrades were carried out to increase the maximum lifting capacity from 6500 tons to the current 8,700 tons.
-The vessel sailing speed is 7 knot and it measures 102 m in length, 72 m in width and has 11 m draught.
+In the years 1994 and 1995, major upgrades were carried out to increase the maximum lifting capacity from 6500 tons to the current 8,700 tons.
+The vessel sailing speed is 7 knots, and it measures 102 m in length, 72 m in width, and has 11 m draught.